 Using one of Morweb’s themes crafted exclusively for international organizations, SEEP was able to seamlessly customize their site to best serve their constituents.

-SEEP’s Morweb site perfectly reflects their organization's brand and communicates who they really are to new visitors.
-Whether this is your first time interacting with them online or are a returning member, it’s easy to get involved and join their mission to end poverty worldwide.
+SEEP’s Morweb site perfectly reflects their organization's brand and communicates who they are to new visitors.
+Whether this is your first time interacting with them online or you're a returning member, it’s easy to get involved and join their mission to end poverty worldwide.

 Thorn is a global nonprofit organization that tackles the growing problem of child trafficking and sexual exploitation.

 Because their work addresses such difficult subject matter, Thorn goes to great lengths to make their website inviting for all users.
-Whether you’re looking for the latest research data or interested in donating to support their work.
+Whether you’re looking for the latest research data or interested in donating to support their work, Thorn’s website is structured around sharing educational material about child sexual exploitation on the internet while providing tools to companies and law enforcement officers.

 In order to tell the story of their beneficiaries, Thorn pairs emotional images and videos of children at play to make it simple for users to get up to speed about the realities of modern child exploitation.